youyanggu/covid19_projections/estimating-true-infections.md

 You can see that the change in distribution from old to young is even more pronounced after accounting for test positivity.
 The ratio of prevalence in individuals ages 18-49 to prevalence in individuals ages 65+ went from roughly 2.5x in April to 10x in June.
 Since the infection fatality rate in those age 65+ is roughly 10-50x that of those ages 18-49, it's no surprise that the overall infection fatality rate in the US dropped significantly between March and July.
 The IFR is further lowered by improving treatments and earlier detection.

-Unfortunately, the pattern in July indicates that the age distribution of infections is reverting back towards a higher median age of infection.
-This could lead to an increase in the implied infection fatality rate in August and beyond, and is something that we will be monitoring.
+As an addenum, the above chart can also explain why reported deaths in the US continued to fall through June despite an increase in cases: the increase in cases is largely driven by younger people with a low infection fatality rate.
+Unfortunately, the pattern in July indicates that the age distribution of infections is reverting back towards a higher median age of infection, resulting in a sharp spike in deaths in late July/early August.
+This will likely lead to an increase in the implied infection fatality rate in August and beyond, and is something that we will be monitoring.

 [Back to Top](#top)